humdrum-tools/humdrum-documentation/guide/ch25/index.md

 In musical circumstances, we are aware that not all notes are equally important.
 Some notes are more perceptually more noticeable.
-The effectiveness of both <span class="tool">correl</span> and <span class="tool">simil</span> can be increased significantly if we first "filter" our data \-- selecting only the most important \-- s of data for consideration.
+The effectiveness of both <span class="tool">correl</span> and <span class="tool">simil</span> can be increased significantly if we first "filter" our data &mdash; selecting only the most important &mdash; s of data for consideration.
 The **accent** command implements a sophisticated model of the perceptual salience or noticeability for various pitches.
 The command accepts only monophonic